-The manager-like role was again emphasised in Removing Barriers to Achievement (2004), the latest SEN action programme.
+The manager-like role was again emphasized in Removing Barriers to Achievement (2004), the latest SEN action program.

 This document went further, to suggest that the SENCO should be a key member of the senior leadership team in a school so that s/he would be able to influence the development of policies for whole-school improvement.

 While the development of SENCO status, as discussed above, has seen a logical and incremental widening of the SENCO’s responsibilities, recent developments have created uncertainty over the SENCO’s role.

 Removing Barriers to Achievement (see above) made changes to the fields of competence of SENCOs.
 It proposed that all teachers should have the skills to help children with SEN reach their potential.